chi2liu/mamba-gpt-3b/README.md

-# mamba-gpt-3b: The Best 3B model ever!
-A Fully Open-Source Instruction-Following Model Based On OpenLLaMA
+# mamba-gpt-3b: The Best 3B model Fully Open-Source Instruction-Following Model Based On OpenLLaMA

 It is almost the best 3B model in the current open source industry, surpassing Dolly v2-3b, open lama-3b, and even outperforming the EleutherAI/pythia-12b model in terms of performance.
 Can refer to open_llm_leaderboard